 1.1.1.
 Calibration (C) of the Test

-In this 8th Edition we have included a detailed description of the agar dilution technique that is used to calibrate the CDS test.
-This is done for two reasons, first it is an essential part of the regulatory requirements set out by TGA for Australian laboratories use of an in-house IVD.
-Also it will be useful for overseas users so that they may calibrate antibiotics that for one reason or another are not calibrated by the CDS Reference Laboratories.
-For those laboratories who do not have access to a Steers’ replicator to inoculate the agar plates a satisfactory technique is to use a wire loop calibrated to deliver 4µL in a spot inoculation.
+A description of the agar dilution technique used to calibrate the CDS test is included as an essential part of the regulatory requirements set out by TGA for Australian laboratories using in-house IVDs (see page 21).
+It may also be of use to overseas users who may need to calibrate antibiotics that for one reason or another have not been calibrated by the CDS Reference Laboratory.
+For those laboratories who do not have access to a Steers’ replicator to inoculate the agar plates a satisfactory technique is to use a wire loop calibrated to deliver 4 bµL in a spot inoculation.
 The agar technique is described in detail below:

 Determination of MIC by Agar Dilution (WHO)

 Sensitest Agar is reconstituted with distilled water according to the manufacturers’ instructions and steamed at 100°C to dissolve the agar-agar component.
 Forty-nine mL aliquots of the medium are dispensed into 100 mL capacity glass bottles with their caps loose and are autoclaved at 121°C for 15 minutes and then placed in a water bath at 50°C.

 To 46.5 mL Sensitest Agar prepared as described above and cooled to 50°C in a water bath, add 2.5mL of defibrinated horse blood (final concentration of 5%).

 To 45 mL Columbia Blood Agar Base, prepared as described above and cooled to 70°C in a water bath, add 4 mL of defibrinated horse blood to achieve a final concentration of 8%.
 The contents are mixed and kept at 70°C for 15 minutes to obtain ‘chocolate agar’.
 The medium is then cooled to 50°C prior to use.